 GR-IX, the Greek Internet Exchange

-GR-IX is a neutral, not-for-profit Internet Exchange, and the only one in Greece.
-It constitutes an important national infrastructure the main purpose of which is to interconnect all significant Internet players in Greece, such as Internet service providers, content providers, cloud providers etc.
+GR-IX constitutes a critical national Internet infrastructure as it interconnects all major Internet players in Greece, such as Internet service providers, content providers, cloud providers etc.

 - Significant reduction on telecommunication costs

 - Direct peering, with no intermediates, with the largest Internet players in Greece.

 - Enhanced business opportunities with other GR-IX members though the GR-IX Internet marketplace

 - Strengthens market position towards your suppliers, customers, and competition

 - More efficient, robust and stable IP routing.
 Routing policy independence.